Exploring Lake Arthur: The Ultimate Guide to Moraine State Park’s Main Attraction

 Swimming

-Included in Lake Arthur’s 42 miles of shore area are 2 beaches that open to swimming during the summer months.
-One beach is located on either side, the north shore and the south shore.
+Included in Lake Arthur’s 42 miles of shore area are 2 beaches that are open to swimming during the summer months.
+One beach is located on each side, the north shore and the south shore.

-Lakeview Beach, the larger of the two at over 650 feet long, and is all sand with surrounding grassy hillsides.
+Lakeview Beach, the largest of the two at over 650 feet long, is all sand with surrounding grassy hillsides.
 You can find picnic tables and grill areas in the nearby grass.
-The all-purpose bike trail runs through the parking lot just behind the beach, as well.
+The all-purpose bike trail runs through the parking lot just behind the beach.

 On the south shore, you will find Pleasant Valley Beach.
-This 400 feet stretch of shoreline does include more grassy areas but makes up for its smaller size with playground equipment and sand volleyball courts.
+This 400-foot stretch of shoreline does include more grassy areas but makes up for its smaller size with playground equipment and sand volleyball courts.

 Both beaches have bathrooms, showers, and changing facility access.